-ADHD is a neuropsychiatric condition that affects preschoolers, children, adolescents, as well as adults.
-It is categorized by a pattern of diminished attention, increased impulsivity, or hyperactivity.
+ADHD is a neuropsychiatric condition that affects preschoolers, children, adolescents, and adults, characterized by a pattern of diminished sustained attention, and increased impulsivity, or hyperactivity.

-Rates of ADHD are higher in boys than girls.
-Also, having a first-degree blood relative with the disorder can increase the risk for developing ADHD and other psychiatric disorders.
-Up to 70% of children with ADHD meet criteria for other disorders, such as: learning disorders, anxiety disorders, mood disorders, conduct disorders, and substance abuse.
+Rates of ADHD are higher in boys than girls and having a first-degree blood relative with the disorder also increases the risk for developing ADHD and other psychiatric disorders.
+Up to 70% of children with ADHD also meet criteria for learning disorders, anxiety disorders, mood disorders, conduct disorders, and substance abuse.

 Stimulants are the most effective and first line treatment for ADHD affecting both dopamine and norepinephrine.
-It is hypothesized that a dysfunction in the dopamine and norepinephrine systems causes the symptoms of ADHD.
-For those that cannot tolerate stimulants due to their side effects, non-stimulants may be prescribed.
+It is hypothesized that there is a dysfunction in the dopamine and norepinephrine systems that cause the symptoms of ADHD.
+Nonstimulants are also used for those patients who cannot tolerate stimulants and their side effects.

-Diagnosis requires persistent, impairing symptoms of either hyperactivity/impulsivity or inattention.
-This must be present in a least two different settings (i.e. school, home, structured activities, etc.) for at least six months.
+Diagnosis requires persistent, impairing symptoms of either hyperactivity/impulsivity or inattention in a least two different settings (school, home, structured activities, etc.) for at least six months.

 Clinical Symptoms may Include:

 - Poor concentration

 - Careless mistakes in schoolwork

 - Talks excessively

 - Diagnosis and treatment require a thorough medical and psychiatric history